Canes — choosing the right one and using it safely

 The most common mistake is holding a cane on the wrong side.
 The cane should be held on the strong side, not the weak side.
 This feels counterintuitive to most people, and you'll need to explain it multiple times, but it's correct.
 When the cane is held on the strong side, it works with the strong leg to support and stabilize the weak or painful side.
 This distributes weight more efficiently and provides better balance.

 Think of it this way: the cane and the strong leg work together.
-When you advance the cane and the weak leg move forward, then the strong leg follows.
-The pattern creates a stable base where the weak leg has support when it's bearing weight.
+The cane and the weak leg move forward at the same time, then the strong leg follows.
+This pattern creates a stable base where the weak leg has support when it's bearing weight.

 Many people swing the cane too far forward.
 The cane should advance only as far as the next step will be.
 Walking with a cane is not a grand gesture.
 It's a measured, stable movement.
 The cane reaches out about as far as a normal step would, providing stability for the next footfall.

 Leaning on the cane too heavily is common when someone is experiencing pain.
-While some weight transfer is appropriate, excessive leaning on a cane can cause pain in the wrist, elbow, and shoulder.
-The repeated strain of supporting too much weight on a cane can lead to problems in joints that weren't problematic before.
+While some weight transfer is appropriate, excessive leaning can cause pain in the wrist, elbow, and shoulder.
 A cane is meant to reduce weight on a leg by about fifteen to twenty percent, not to carry half the person's weight.
-If someone finds themselves leaning heavily on the cane, they likely need something more supportive.
+If someone finds themselves leaning heavily, they likely need something more supportive.

 Some older adults rush or slow dramatically when using a cane.
 A cane works best when someone walks at their normal pace with normal stride length.
 Walking too slowly creates a shuffling pattern that's actually less stable.
 Walking too fast defeats the purpose of having support.